 What happens to my family members if my H&C is approved?+

-If your H&C is approved and it includes an exemption for permanent residence, your dependents included in the application would also typically receive landing.
-The scope of the approval depends on how the application was structured and IRCC's specific decision.
+If your H&C is approved and includes an exemption for permanent residence, family members included in the application would typically be processed for landing as well.
+The exact scope depends on how the application was structured and on IRCC's specific decision.
+Family members not included may need their own application or sponsorship.

 🍁 Your Next Step